-What classes will I take in addition to the EGR classes during my First-Year?
+What classes will I take in addition to the FYE classes during my first year?

 The curriculum sheets for all majors show the same UK core courses like CIS/WRD, CHE 105, PHY 231 and calculus.
 Some majors will also require chemistry lab CHE 111, physics lab PHY 241 or CS 215 which you can take during your first year.

-Do other engineering colleges have First-Year Engineering Programs like this?
+Do other engineering schools have First-Year Engineering programs?

 Yes.
-Many colleges of engineering have seen a correlation between First-Year programs and academic retention and instituted their own programs.
-Among schools in the SEC, Alabama, Tennessee, Texas A&M and Vanderbilt all have variations on the First-Year program, but we believe ours is one of the most comprehensive available.
+Many colleges of engineering have seen a positive correlation between First-Year programs and academic retention and instituted their own programs.
+Among schools in the SEC, Alabama, Tennessee, Texas A&M and Vanderbilt all have First-Year programs.

-Does every incoming engineering freshman have to be in the First-Year Engineering Program?
-It is a requirement to be an engineering student?
+Is every incoming engineering freshman required to be in the First-Year Engineering Program?

 What about scholarships that have traditionally been tied to particular majors?
-Are they no longer available?
+Are they still available?

-Once I choose a major, am I still free to change majors if I find I don’t like it?
+Once I choose a major, am I free to change majors later?

 Yes, many of the second year courses are common across majors and some courses from one major may count as electives in another major.
 The advisors in the College of Engineering will help determine whether you will need to take extra courses.